pulibrary/princeton_ansible/roles/pul_nomad/README.md

 Containers deployed to the Nomad cluster may still need external systems provisioned and variables persisted to Nomad.
 For example an application may need a postgres database set up on our cluster, secrets installed into Nomad (which are currently in Ansible Vault), or other configuration done.

 Those things happen in [`tasks/application_configurations.yml`](tasks/application_configurations.yml).
+Each application we deploy to Nomad has its own configuration tasks file included here.

 This pattern may change in the future.
 If you want to run a playbook without running these application configurations you can do: `ansible-playbook playbooks/nomad.yml --skip-tags app_config`.
 You may want to do that if you're just hoping to upgrade a client or server install, change the Nomad/Consul configuration, or other tasks that are about the cluster and not the applications on it.

-Similarly, to update a single app's configuration you can do something like `ansible-playbook playbooks/nomad.yml --tags dpulc`
+Similarly, to update a single app's configuration you can do something like `ansible-playbook playbooks/nomad.yml --tags dpulc`, because the include tasks all have tags on them.

 ## Permissions & ACLs